What Is Population Health? A Key Concept Explained

 What is population health?

 On one level, population health keeps an eye on threats to general public health.
 Are infectious outbreaks happening?
-How many people are smoking or fighting obesity?
-What is the average life expectancy?
+How many people are smoking or struggling with obesity?
+What is the average life expectancy of this group?

 While we often treat healthcare as an isolated area of our lives, it directly impacts—and is impacted by—everything we do.
 Population health seeks to understand these connections.